 - a.
 The development, implementation and medical interpretation of medical policies and procedures to guide and support the provision of medical care to members.
 This includes, among others, policies pertaining to prior authorization, concurrent review, claims review, discharge planning, credentialing and referral management, as well as for medical review in the grievance, appeal and fair hearing processes. - b.
 Oversight and involvement in provider recruitment activities - c.
 As appropriate, reviewing all providers' applications and submitting recommendations to those with contracting authority regarding credentialing and reappointment of all professional providers who fall under DES/DDD's scope of authority for credentialing (i.e., physicians, dentists, nurse practitioners, midwives, podiatrists and other licensed independent practitioners) prior to the physician's contracting (or renewal of contract) with DES/DDD - d.
-Oversight and involvement in provider profiling and other utilization management activities - e.
+Oversight and involvement in provider profiling. - e.
 Administration of all medical management activities of DES/DDD - f.
-Continuous assessment and improvement of the quality of care provided to members (e.g. quality of care issues, AHCCCS performance measurements, Performance Improvement Projects, annual medical study) - g.
+Continuous assessment and improvement of the quality of care provided to members (e.g. quality of care issues, AHCCCS performance measures, Performance Improvement Projects, annual medical study) - g.
 The development and implementation of the quality management/utilization management plan and serving as Chairperson of Quality Management Committee - h.
 Oversight and involvement in provider education, inservice training and orientation - i.
 Assuring that adequate staff and resources are available for the provision of proper medical care to members - j.
-Attending AHCCCS Medical Director's meetings.
+Attending AHCCCS Medical Director's meetings. - k.
+Oversight of the Medical/Utilization Management Committee and/or data reporting.